Eldraeildor/public/README.md

 #Welcome to Eldraeildor's repository
 ##About Me
-I am a 16 years old Web Designer and Developer based in Bordeaux (France).
+I am a 17 years old Web Designer and Developer based in Bordeaux (France).
-If you want, you can check out my personal website at http://www.eldraeildor.eu

 ##Currently working on...
 Creating a nice-looking personal website including: